With investment, your capital is at risk.

 Most people change jobs several times and pay into several pensions over the years.
 This can make it difficult to keep track of your retirement savings and see how your investments are performing.
-Consolidating pensions gives you more control over your money and makes it easy to check that you’re on track.
+Pension consolidation gives you more control over your money and makes it easy to check that you’re on track.
 You will have less paperwork and could save money too.

-Why should I consolidate pensions in the Best SIPP?
+Why should I consolidate my pensions in the Best SIPP?

 - Our team of specialists will contact your existing providers to arrange the transfers

-- It takes as few as 15 working days to consolidate your pensions (for electronic transfers).
+- It can take as little as 15 working days to consolidate your pensions (for electronic transfers)

-How much does it cost to transfer a pension?
+How much does it cost to move my pensions to Bestinvest?

-There are no fees to transfer pensions from other providers into the Best SIPP.
-But you will usually be charged by your current pension provider when you transfer out.
-We will pay you up to £500 to cover these fees*.
+There are no fees to move pensions from other providers into the Best SIPP.
+But you may be charged by your current pension provider when you leave.
+We will pay up to £500 to cover exit fees your current pension provider charges (see our terms and conditions).

 SIPPs are not suitable for everyone.
-If you don’t want to invest across different asset classes or don’t think you will make use of the investment choices that SIPPs give you then a SIPP might not be right for you.
-Please contact us for guidance or advice if you are unsure whether a SIPP is right for you.
+They may not be right for you if you don’t want to invest across different asset classes or don’t think you will make use of the investment choices available to you.
+Please contact us for guidance or advice if you are unsure.

 Before you consider transferring a pension, it is important to ask yourself: Will I lose any valuable benefits or features from my existing pension plan?
 Will I incur any penalties on my existing pension if I transfer?
 Is it an occupational final salary pension scheme? (in which case it is very unlikely to be advisable to transfer) Have I considered the charges on my current plan? (a new arrangement may be more expensive – especially if you have a stakeholder pension).